mr. Dirk Schaap

 – Social security law

-Under this registration, he is obliged to achieve ten points of training in each registered principle area in accordance with the standards of the Netherlands Bar Association.
+Under this registration, he is obliged to gain ten points of training in each registered area in accordance with the standards of the Netherlands Bar Association.